U.S. blacklists Cuban interior ministry over alleged human rights abuses

 Washington also blacklisted Cuban Interior Minister Lazaro Alberto Álvarez Casas.

+Cuban Foreign Minister Bruno Rodriguez on Twitter denounced the Trump administration's move as "a coercive measure against our country."

+"The willful determination to single out Cuba comes from a regime that is leaving a legacy of isolation and defeat in foreign policy," he wrote.

-Reversing a diplomatic opening to Havana under his predecessor Barack Obama, Trump has tightened restrictions on U.S. travel and remittances to Cuba and imposed sanctions on shipments of Venezuelan oil to the Caribbean island.
+Trump reversed his predecessor Barack Obama's diplomatic opening to Havana, tightened restrictions on U.S. travel and remittances to Cuba and imposed sanctions on shipments of Venezuelan oil to the Caribbean island.

 Trump's policy was popular among the large Cuban-American population in South Florida, helping him win the state in the November election though he lost the national vote to Joe Biden, who was Obama's vice president.

 Biden, who will take office on Jan.
-20, said during the election campaign he would promptly reverse Trump policies on Cuba that “have inflicted harm on the Cuban people and done nothing to advance democracy and human rights”.
+20, said during the campaign he would promptly reverse Trump policies that he said have harmed Cubans and "done nothing to advance democracy and human rights”.

-The Trump administration announced on Monday it was returning Cuba to the U.S. list of state sponsors of terrorism, a move that could complicate any efforts by the incoming Biden administration to revive Obama-era detente with Havana.
+The Trump administration announced on Monday it was returning Cuba to the U.S. list of state sponsors of terrorism, a move that could complicate any efforts by Biden to revive Obama-era detente with Havana.

-Cuban Foreign Minister Bruno Rodriguez, in a Twitter post, condemned the designation as a state sponsor of terrorism as "hypocritical and cynical...U.S. political opportunism is recognized by those who are honestly concerned about the scourge of terrorism and its victims."
+The administration noted Cuba had hosted Colombia's peace talks with rebels and said it was harboring guerilla leaders that the Colombian government now wanted returned.

+Norway's foreign ministry, co-mediator of those talks, criticized the U.S. move, saying placing a country on a terrorism list for hosting peace talks "could set a negative precedent for international peace efforts".

 ((Daphne.Psaledakis@thomsonreuters.com;))